ForomePlatform/dorieh/docs/_sources/tutorial/climate/documenting-a-workflow.md.txt

 ## Workflow files

-In the [previous tutorial](building-climate-pipeline.md) we build a workflow represented by two YAML files:
+In the [previous tutorial](building-climate-pipeline.md) we built a workflow represented by two YAML files:

 1. Workflow topology expressed in CWL: [example1.cwl](example1.cwl)